Mkhaninfo/Mkhaninfo/README.md

   <b>Masum Khan</b>
 </h1>

-Heya!
+Hi!
 I'm Masum Khan, a student currently living in Dhaka, Bangladesh.
 I'm preparing for
 <a href="https://en.wikipedia.org/wiki/Joint_Entrance_Examination">JEE</a>,
 and learning programming through small projects  on the side.